-Blue Brute is an audiovisual exploration of Bluebeard’s Castle, an ancient fairy tale.
-The tale is reduced to a skeleton structure onto which it’s essence is grafted: space as a narrative device.
+Blue Brute is an audiovisual exploration of Bluebeard’s Castle, an ancient fairy tale of horror and suspense.
+The story is reduced to a skeleton structure onto which its essence is grafted: space as a narrative device.
 The exploration of the theme is largely poetic as the audience is invited to travel through a number of allegoric rooms, an abstracted narration of tension in light, space, texture and sound.

 Unreal, a video game engine, is used as a 3D cinematographic toolset to bring the performance to life with simulated light and cameras.
 One could consider it an inversion of silent films, where performers accompany the film with musical instruments, only that here, the film emerges from the performance.

 The form of the performance consists of a deconstructed scenography, shattered viewpoints into the mindscape of Bluebeard.
 The auxiliary screens offer clues and suggestions to enhance the narrative and break the single screen experience.
 The performer acts as a Dantean guide through a dark descent.
 His hands are controling levers that manipulate the projected environment in terms of light, camera’s, texture and sound.
 The result is live cinema in the true sense of the term.